Lupin Flour Bread Recipe

 The Results

 This is an absolute win for me.
-I had cut back on the amount of keto bread and mug cakes I ate because the carbs in coconut flour and almond flour definitely add up, but lupin flour is here to save the day.
+I had cut back on the amount of keto bread and mug cakes I ate because the carbohydrates in coconut flour and almond flour definitely add up, but lupin flour is here to save the day.
 In fact, my lupin flour mug bread is a must-try, too!

 You’ll notice that I gave gram counts for some of the ingredients.
 I know that some of our readers are in the UK or Europe, where you measure food in grams and not tablespoons or pounds like we Americans do.
 In fact, just recently a British reader wrote and asked how to translate a stick of butter to grams.
 A single stick of butter, which we measure in the US as four ounces, would be 113.25 grams.